This talk was given on April 18, 2021.

 Meditation feels like a soothing balm that many people need these days.
 How many of you practice meditation or mindfulness?
 Are those words clear or confusing?
 Let me know if there is more clarity at the end of this talk!

 We begin today by clarifying those words, mindfulness and meditation, as they can be confusing.
+For our purposes, it is kept simple as this is the level at which most of us practice.
+This is not an academic, scholarly, or clinical decoding.

 The word mindfulness did not exist in the context of meditation until 1881.
 A British magistrate who had a religious Buddhist dispute case in his court in then colonial Sri Lanka needed to read Pali Theravada texts.
 He became a Pali scholar and translated the word sati roughly into the English “mindfulness”.
 Theravada is one of three main Buddhist schools.
 Sati is more akin to “remembrance” or “recollection” and in Sanskrit is smriti.

 Mindfulness remained there as simply a translated word until the 1970s when a young doctor, Jon Kabat-Zinn picked the word for a program he created, using these ancient Indian Buddhist vipassana or insight meditation practices.
 Kabat-Zinn discovered meditation as a medical student and saw the benefits of these practices in the health area, particularly in hospitals.
-Buddha said that he did not religion.
+The Buddha said that he did not teach religion.
 He only taught one thing–the end of suffering.
 Given all the suffering in hospitals and medical patients, Kabat-Zinn rightly saw the potential benefits of these practices in these areas.

 Mindfulness and meditation are used interchangeably.

 Herbert Benson, a doctor at Harvard Medical School discovered yogic meditation in the 1960s, a different tradition from what the others learned and before them.
 He discovered an ancient practice called Yoga Nidra and saw the biological benefits of the meditation practice on anxiety, stress, and oxygen levels.
 He did his research secretly at night in the 1960s.
 Benson too abbreviated the traditional Yoga Nidra, scrubbed it, made it clinical and called it The Relaxation Response.
 His book became an instant best seller and since 1975 has sold over six million copies.
-Benson Henry Institute for Mind Body Medicine at Massachusetts General Hospital teaches Yoga Nidra.
+The Benson Henry Institute for Mind Body Medicine at Massachusetts General Hospital teaches Yoga Nidra.
 There is no reference to mindfulness.

 The Yoga Nidra that is now widely taught is the Satyananda Yoga Nidra.
 Swami Satyananda of The Bihar School of Yoga, where I learned and had my mentors, wrote the book Yoga Nidra.
 He brought this ancient yogic practice into its current form.